pcmoreno/frontend2/README.md

 `yarn run build:acc`
 `yarn run build:prod`

+## Env / build variables
+Environment variables are configured in the repository CI settings.
+The required variables to build the project can be found in the scripts configuration in `package.json`.
+Other environment vars to deploy to S3 are also in the repo's CI settings and are referenced in the CI yml file.

 # Development

 The whole application functions as a Single-Page Application.
 Only the logic for the current route is loaded initially.